sverweij/dependency-cruiser/doc/rules-reference.md

 ### `preCompilationOnly`

-If you want to set restrictions on dependencies that only exist before compilation from TypeScript to JavaScript, you can use the `preCompilation` only attribute.
+If you want to set restrictions on dependencies that only exist before compilation from TypeScript to JavaScript, you can use the (boolean) `preCompilation` only attribute.

 E.g. to make sure to only import stuff from the react-native stuff that doesn't make it beyond the pre-compilation step: